davenquinn/xenoliths/paper/text/chapters/05-modeling.md

-To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop a modeled sub-oceanic or asthenospheric geotherm and relaxed towards the present using finite-difference modeling.
+To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop a modeled sub-oceanic or asthenospheric geotherm and relaxed towards the present.
 The model is implemented in Python using the FiPy software package [@Guyer2009], combining explicit and implicit finite difference approaches using a two-sweep technique [@Crank1947] to ensure a stable result.
 The model is run to a depth of 500 km to remove the effects of unknown mantle heat flux.

-The analytical Global Depth and Heat (GDH) model for oceanic crust [@Stein1992] and the @Royden1993a model for a forearc geotherm under continuing subduction provide evolving boundary conditions for scenarios **B** and **C**.
+A mantle adiabat held at the base of the crust provides a static initial thermal structure for models of scenario **A**, while analytical models for the thermal evolution of oceanic crust [@Stein1992] and a forearc geotherm under continuing subduction [@Royden1993a] provide time-dependent boundary conditions for scenarios **B** and **C**.
 More information about model setup and integration is given in
 @sec:model_supplement.